aedobbyn/postal/README.md

 #> # ... with 1 more variable: dimensions <chr>
 ```

-The website should display the same results,
+The web interface should display the same results:

 <p align="center">